K-Dharshini/SocketStudy/README.md

 •	Servers are passive, waiting for connection requests, and clients are active, initiating communication.

-# 3. TCP/IP Protocol:
+# 3. TCP/IP Protocol
 •	Transmission Control Protocol (TCP) and Internet Protocol (IP) are the foundational protocols for socket programming.

 •	TCP provides reliable, connection-oriented communication, ensuring data integrity and order.

 •	IP facilitates the routing of data between devices in a network.

-# 4. Basic Socket Functions:
+# 4. Basic Socket Functions
 •	Socket programming involves a set of functions provided by the operating system or programming language to create, bind, listen, accept, connect, send, and receive data through sockets.

 •	Examples of functions include socket(), bind(), listen(), accept(), connect(), send(), and recv().